-Below is a list of mostly on-campus positions typically available for M.A.
+Below is a list of on-campus positions typically available for M.A.
 English students to apply for during the fall and/or spring semesters and two optional training opportunities in teaching.

 - Events: Attends and serves as a point-of-contact for Lannan Center events, including overseeing room and catering set-up, assisting with set-up and transport of materials to venue, and clean-up after events.